Signatures of topological phase transition on a quantum critical line: Curvature function

 In order to realize the topological transition at criticality through $MC_2$ one has to consider the swapping of $k_0^{mc}$.
 The RG equation for the critical line $\Gamma_1=(\Gamma_0+\Gamma_2)$, has to be derived with $k_0^{mc}=0$ and vice versa.
 This procedure yield the RG equations of the form

-In this case, $\Gamma_0=-\Gamma_2$ ($MC_2$) is obtained to be the topological transition point at criticality, with the diverging flow rate and flow lines directing away (see Fig.5(b)of main text).
+In this case, $\Gamma_0=-\Gamma_2$ ($MC_2$) is obtained to be the topological transition point between critical phases, with the diverging flow rate and flow lines directing away, as shown in Fig.\ref{CRG-Curve}(b).
 The unstable fixed point appear at $\Gamma_0=\Gamma_2$ ($MC_1$) with vanishing flow rate and flow lines flowing away.